ntnj/tunwg/README.md

 ### Persistent URLs

 Since the generated subdomain is derived from your wireguard key and the forwarded address, it'll remain constant across process restarts.
-The wireguard key is stored in `.config/tunwg/` (`/data/` in docker).
+The wireguard key is stored in `.config/tunwg/` ([os.UserConfigDir](https://pkg.go.dev/os#UserConfigDir)/tunwg)  or `/data/` in docker.
+It can be customized with `TUNWG_PATH` environment variable.

 ### Automatic SSL certificates